OnroerendErfgoed/skosprovider_rdf/docs/intro.rst

 ============

-This library offers an implementation of the :class:`skosprovider.providers.VocabularyProvider` interface that uses a :class:`rdflib.Graph` as input.
+This library offers an implementation of the :class:`skosprovider.providers.VocabularyProvider` interface that uses an :class:`rdflib.Graph` as input.
+This provider can be used to add a :term:`SKOS` vocabulary contained in an :term:`RDF` file to your application.
+The provider itself does not read the :term:`SKOS` file, but expects to be passed an :class:`rdflib.Graph`.
+So any type of RDF serialisation that can be read by :mod:`rdflib`, can be used with this provider.

-It also provides the utility to dump any implementation of :class:`skosprovider.providers.VocabularyProvider` to a :class:`rdflib.Graph`
+It also provides a utility function to dump any implementation of :class:`skosprovider.providers.VocabularyProvider` to a :class:`rdflib.Graph`.
+Again, since the provider only deals with the :class:`rdflib.Graph` object, it's possible to serialise a VocabularyProvider to whatever RDF serialisations :mod:`rdflib` allows.